our story

 Our commitment runs deep.
 We're on a mission to improve the inequalities that exist in income, wealth, and access to financial solutions.
 Through competitive loan rates and invaluable financial education resources, we're dedicated to helping our members realize their financial dreams.

-Today, we stand proud as one of Central California's largest credit unions.
-With 56,000+ members and assets exceeding $800 million, our family keeps growing, thriving, and making a positive impact.
+Today, we stand proud as one of Southern California's largest credit unions.
+With 56,000+ members and assets exceeding $910 million, our family keeps growing, thriving, and making a positive impact.

 So, that's us in a nutshell – a bunch of friendly folks dedicated to making finances friendlier.